Bug report #11989

 hm, do we value the attribute editing and selection in shape layers more than their integrity?
 REPACK used to be run after every commit, fixing this and other things.
 But it changes the feature ids and therefore corrupts the current feature selection and interferes with open attribute tables.

-#8 Updated by Martin Dobias about 5 years ago
+#8 Updated by Martin Dobias over 5 years ago

 I was thinking along the same lines - to me preserving data integrity seems more important than having possibly temporary issues with selection and attribute table... (in theory we could try to keep a backup before repack, compare it after repack and issue a warning if an unwanted shift in IDs is detected).